Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

 * WPA/WPA2 PSK

 as encryption protocols.
 You can also open a network without encryption.
-If you enable encryption you can set a password with up to 64 ASCII characters.
+If you enable encryption you can set a password with at least 8 and up to 64 ASCII characters.

 .. image:: /Images/Extensions/extension_wifi2_brickv_ap_encryption.jpg
    :scale: 100 %